0xLeo/gesture-mouse-control/README.md

 ### Brief
 Control computer cursor by using a webcam and gestures using geometric methods.
 No other equipment required.
-Still at early stage -- adding classes to get my job done.
-Functionality I need, as Python classes is:
-- [x] Adaptive skin detector
-- [x] Backprojection-based skin detector
-- [x] Try cascade (e.g. Haar) detector
-- [ ] Haar detector must output only **zero** or **one** detections.
-Try creating maybe a heat map to achieve that.
-- [x] grabcut as alternative/ enhancer for skin detector?
-Used as ground truth generator.
-- [x] Interactive image cropper to extract a skin sample (MouseRoi.py)
-- [x] Lucas-Kanade tracker to track hand features (LkTracker.py)
-- [ ] Count fingers.
-Fingers will be counted when Haar detection bbox motion stops so user can click.
-Number of fingers defines the click.
-Things to try:
-* Skin detection -> convex hull -> hull defects
-* Homography between frame 0 and current one.
-* K-means on hsv -> find dominant colour -> paint it white ->
- Hough lines
-* Edge detection -> Hough lines
-* Fourier transform for horizontal strips -> count peaks
-- [x] ~Face removal module~ (not really needed for now)
-- [x] ~Hand centre estimator.
-Centroid?
-Max inscribed circle?~ Done pretty accurately by Haar detector
-- [ ] Library to interface with cursor (pyautogui or pynut)
-- [ ] Unit tests

 ### Algorithm description